note35/sinon/README.rst

 Progress
 ========

-This project is still under developing.
+This project is still under developing, here shows the plan of v1.0.0..

-The first release will include four basic features.
-The second release have not planned yet.
+In release v1.0.0, it will include four basic features.

 Because the concept of closure in JS and Python are different, I plan to skip all closure related functions.